DaemonDBA/Judo-TheOpenManual/content/Lesson Plans/readme.md

 In this directory, we have provided an array of lesson plans based around learning a single technique.

 Techniques are categorized into the grouping they belong to (nage waza vs shime waza, for instance).

-They are then further broken down into "complete" and "incomplete".
-- Complete does not mean that the Lesson Plan is perfect.
-Rather, it emphasizes that the lesson plan is ready for usage.
-- Incomplete implies that the Lesson Plan is not yet ready for usage.
+### Important Note
 This information will be updated and evolve over time, with the ultimate goal being to present tested and reliable final products for you to use.

+Pay special attention to the revisions of a given lesson plan, where applicable.
+A revision should further improve the lesson.